When it comes to retail sales training, technology has redefined the way that companies do business over the last decade or so.

 As hinted at above, in today’s hyper-competitive markets, retailers must do everything they can to ensure that their customers have a positive in-store experience.
 That being said, anyone who has worked in retail can tell you that the job entails much more than living by the mantra, “the customer is always right.”
 Even entry-level retail workers contribute to loss-prevention, inventory management, and basic administrative processes.

 As such, inadequate retail sales training can undermine a business in ways that go far beyond the creation of frustrated customers.
 It is therefore critically important that retailers invest in thorough training processes that cover not only customer service, but the full slate of responsibilities with which employees will be tasked.
-This won’t look the same for every retailer, but a powerful, flexible LMS goes a long way toward developing a competent, business-driving workforce, regardless of whether every member was a top-of-the-line candidate when hired.
+This won’t look the same for every retailer, but a powerful, flexible LMS goes a long way toward motivating a sales team and developing a competent, business-driving workforce, regardless of whether every member was a top-of-the-line candidate when hired.